How the Owners of All 32 NFL Teams Made Their Money

 It’s a remarkably effective and successful model that goes directly against the NFL’s runaway capitalist ideal.
 Naturally, it’s long been banned by the league—the Packers have been grandfathered in.

-The Numbers: McNair and his partners bought the expansion Houston Texans for $700 million.
-In little over a decade, the team’s value ballooned to an estimated $1.85 billion, making them the 5th most valuable NFL franchise according to Forbes, and proving that people from Texas really took to rooting against the Cowboys.
+The Numbers: Janice's late husband Robert McNair and his partners bought the expansion Houston Texans for $700 million in 1999.
+They began playing in 2002.
+In a little over a decade, the team’s value ballooned to an estimated $1.85 billion, making them the 5th most valuable NFL franchise according to Forbes, and proving that people from Texas really took to rooting against the Cowboys.

-How He Got Rich: Robert C. McNair owned a cogeneration power plant company and sold it to Enron in 1999.
-After that, it was nothing but smooooooth sailing for Enron.
+How She Got Rich: Robert C. McNair owned a cogeneration power plant company and sold it to Enron in 1999.
+Janice took over as controlling owner after Robert passed away from cancer in 2018.
+Their son, Cal McNair, is the team's chairman.

 Indianapolis Colts: Jim Irsay